szw/vim-tags/README.md

-vim-tags
+Vim-Tags
 ========

-Vim-Tags version 0.0.9
+Vim-Tags version 0.1.0
 ----------------------

 The Ctags generator for Vim

-Copyright (c) 2012-2013 Szymon Wrozynski and Contributors
+Copyright (c) 2012-2014 Szymon Wrozynski and Contributors

 About
 -----

 Ctags support is a great feature of Vim.
 One approach to make use of Ctags is the way of Tim Pope's plugins.
 For example in Rails projects, Ctags are generated automatically while Bundler is running and installing new gems.

 Vim-Tags plugin treats Ctags like more tightly coupled within a concrete project.
 It creates '.tags' files directly in the root project directory.
 Also, it can perform tags creation upon each file saving through forking - available under Unix-like operating systems.
 This option, however, may require some tweaking under Windows.

 Vim-Tags is under active development.
 Currently, besides its main features, it provides some support for Ruby/Rails projects (it can generate tags for gems listed in 'Gemfile.lock' file).

 Installation